 A Condition Survey is a valuable tool for institutions that have previously undergone a Preservation Survey (through DHPSNY or another program) and are now interested in evaluating the conditions of collection materials on a more granular level.
 Since a Condition Survey is designed to evaluate the materials in a discrete collection, this service will be offered only after an overall Preservation Survey (or equivalent assessment) has been conducted, and the major environmental and policy recommendations have been addressed by the institution.

 Application materials for Condition Surveys, as well as all of DHPSNY's Planning & Assessment Services, are accepted year-round and reviewed three times a year.
-The next 2023 Application Review Deadline is Friday, July 7.
-Applicants will be notified of their application status in September 2023 and should be prepared to start the assessment process no later than Fall 2023.
+The next 2024 Application Review Deadline is Friday, March 8.
+Applicants will be notified of their application status in May 2024 and should be prepared to start the assessment process by Summer 2024.

 DHPSNY staff is available to assist you in completing the application.
 Please contact Amanda Murray, DHPSNY Program Manager, for assistance or additional information at (215) 545-0613 extension 337 or firstname.lastname@example.org.